robin-norwood/git-practice/README.md

 Merging means to bring the changes from one branch into another.

 - A fast-forward merge happens when the target branch was branched from the current one, and there are no new changes to the current branch since then.
+- An Automatic merge happens when the two histories have diverged, but git is able to reconcile them into one set of changes.
+This creates a new commit on the current branch.